Rear admiral (United States): Tradition

 By tradition in the United States Navy, when an officer is selected or appointed to flag rank, all current Navy flag officers write the selectee a letter congratulating him or her for attaining flag officer status.

 Retirement

-Other than voluntary retirement, statute sets a number of mandates for retirement.
+Other than voluntary retirement, federal statutes set a number of mandates for retirement.
 All one-star officers must retire after five years in grade or 30 years of service, whichever is later, unless they are selected or appointed for promotion or reappointed to grade to serve longer.
 All two-star officers must retire after five years in grade or 35 years of service, whichever is later, unless appointed for promotion or reappointed to grade to serve longer.
 Otherwise all flag officers must retire the month after their 64th birthday.
 However, the Secretary of Defense can defer a flag officer's retirement until the officer's 66th birthday and the President can defer it until the officer's 68th birthday.
 Flag officers typically retire well in advance of the statutory age and service limits, so as not to impede the upward career mobility of their juniors.